The fade out, the cold ending, the endless loop, the key modulation… there are so many approaches to an ending. — so, how are you gonna end your song?

 Few things startle listeners more than just suddenly pulling the cord.
 “I Want You (She’s So Heavy)” wins the award for “Ending Most Likely to Make People Fall Over.”
 You don’t have to go to the extremes that the Beatles did to achieve a startling effect.
 Just don’t end on the root chord.
 “Somebody That I Used to Know” ends on a bVII chord, which makes you want to want to start listening to that groove all over again.

-It’s become something of a cliché to end a cappella, but it can help wring out every ounce of emotion.
+It’s become something of a cliché to end your song with a cappella, but it can help wring out every ounce of emotion.
 I honestly don’t care much for Passenger’s “Let Her Go,” but damn, that ending is devastating.

 Fade to black